 A Guide to Pigment Composition, Characteristics and Uses

 Pigments differ in opacity, thermal stability, color, chemical resistance, and more.
 They can be natural, synthetic, or a combination of the two.
-It’s crucial to learn the composition of a pigment before using it for any project.

 What Is a Pigment?

 A pigment is a set of compounds with intense color.
-They are entirely or almost insoluble in water and reflect light.
+Pigments are entirely or almost insoluble in water and reflect light.
 A pigment changes the color of reflected or transmitted light due to selective wavelength absorption.

 History of Pigments in Color Production